hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

     </center>
 </div>

-### Part F - Create and Publish the Dashboard
+### Part E - Create and Publish the Dashboard
+*For Part E, use lessons "Tableau Dashboards: Introduction", "Tableau Dashboards: Dashboard Basics" and "Tableau Dashboards: Dashboard Basics Lab" as a reference.*

 1. Adjust the layout from **Phone** to **Desktop**.
 Select **Fit Width** and set **Height** to 1060px.
 Then, select **Custom** and **Tiled** from the layout card.
 2. Check **Show Dashboard Title** and change the title to "Super Store Sales Dashboard".
-Change the font size to 22.
+Change the font size to 26.
 Center the title and change the background to light blue.
+3. When the title is selected, select the Layout tab on the left bar menu, then choose Background and change the background to gray.
-3. Add a **Horizontal Container** under the dashboard title and set the layout to **Tiled**.
+4. Add a **Horizontal Container** under the dashboard title and set the layout to **Tiled**.
-4. On the legends, change the font size to 26, and center the title.
+5. On the legends, change the font size of the legend title to 12, and center the title.
+(You can change the title on legends the same way the title is changed on dashboards and visualizations.
-5. Using two **Vertical Containers**, position the charts and legends in the layout displayed below.
+6. Using two **Vertical Containers**, position the charts and legends in the layout displayed below.

 <br>
 <br>